-Anyone who has engaged in male to male sex in the previous 12 months is currently deferred from blood donation for a period of 12 months following their last male to male sex.
+Until approval of the TGA’s recommendation above, anyone who has engaged in male to male sex in the previous 12 months is currently deferred from blood donation for a period of 12 months following their last male to male sex.
 Deferrals in relation to sexual activities also cover people who have engaged in the last 12 months in sex work and people who have had a sexual partner who has ever injected themselves with drugs not prescribed by a doctor or dentist.
 A person who has ever injected drugs is precluded for life from donating blood.

 AFAO’s update on the Blood Donor Deferral Policy, can be found here.